 Jon Paparsenos is the Vice President, University Advancement at Seton Hall University.
 He provides leadership and oversight over the University’s fundraising and alumni efforts and serves as the institutions chief fundraising officer.
 Jon brings more than 17 years’ experience in the planning and execution of fundraising campaigns and building high performing Advancement teams.

-Prior to Seton Hall, Jon served as the Vice President for Philanthropy and CEO UNSW Foundation at UNSW Sydney in Australia, with Caltech (the California Institute of Technology), with Marquette University in Wisconsin and with Community Counselling Co., LLC in New York.
+Prior to Seton Hall, Jon served as the Vice President for Philanthropy and CEO UNSW Foundation at UNSW Sydney in Australia, with Caltech (the California Institute of Technology), with Marquette University in Wisconsin and with Community Counseling Co., LLC in New York.

 Jon is an active volunteer for CASE serving as chair and a member of faculty for the CASE APIEF Institute in Melbourne, Australia.